regilero/Presentations/web-security/introduction-securite-web-pour-futurs-developpeurs-short.md

 ![FUN](./fun.gif)

-> The “_” and “%” wildcards are permitted when specifying database names in GRANT statements that grant privileges at the global or database levels.
+> MYSQL: The “_” and “%” wildcards are permitted when specifying database names in GRANT statements that grant privileges at the global or database levels.